Every day we aim to Make a Difference!

 Driver Sustainability Education Programme

 We provide all of our drivers with Safe and Fuel Efficient Driving training (SAFED).
 We have fuel monitoring systems and special training programmes so our drivers consciously try to drive in a way that reduces fuel consumption.
-We also train our road crew to promote recycling and to educate the passengers on important things like reducing single use plastic; saying 'No' to plastic bags, refilling water bottles with New Zealand's clean, pure water straight out of the tap, and using keep-cups for coffee.
+We also train our road crew to promote recycling and to educate the passengers on important things like reducing single use plastic; saying 'No' to plastic bags, refilling water bottles and using keep-cups for coffee.

 We've reduced our fuel consumption by approximately 5-6% since introducing SAFED training!